Tin04/sb_invest_tool/README.md

 ## Usage
 To run the application locally, please follow the steps:
+1. Visit https://developer.hypixel.net/dashboard and get a Development Key
+2. Open \backend\sb_invest.js and modify the following code:
+    ``` code
+    let apiKey = 'YOUR_DEVELOPMENT_KEY';
+    ```
-1. Navigate to the /backend directory and start the backend server:
+3. Navigate to the \backend directory and start the backend server:
     ```bash
     npm start
     ```
-2. Open a new terminal, navigate to the /frontend directory:
+4. Open a new terminal, navigate to the \frontend directory:
     ```bash
     npm run dev
     ```
-3. Ctrl+click the provided URL, e.g. http://localhost:5173/, to access the web app.
+5. Ctrl+click the provided URL, e.g. http://localhost:5173/, to access the web app.